audrey35/plant-care/README.md

 1. Add Material UI
 2. Add navigation and design to forum, home, login, register
 3. Add navigation and design to comment, post
+4. Add navigation and design to public/private profile, user list

 # Changes to codebase before finalizing